Associative idempotent nondecreasing functions are reducible: Preliminary results

-The following statement was proved in \cite[Proposition 3.13]{GG2016} applying the previous structural theorem. \begin{proposition} Let $X$ be a totally ordered set and $F:X^n\to X$ be an associative, monotone, idempotent function with a neutral element $e$.
-Let $G$ be defined by \eqref{eqf2}. \\ Then $F$ is derived from the binary function $G$, which is also associative, idempotent, monotone and has the same neutral element $e$. \end{proposition} Since every monotone, idempotent associative binary function is nondecreasing by \cite[Lemma 3.10]{GG2016}, the previous statement immediately has a simple consequence. \begin{corollary} Let $X$ and $F$ as in the previous case.
+The following statement was proved in \cite[Proposition 3.13]{GG2016} applying the previous structural theorem. \begin{proposition} Let $X$ be a totally ordered set and $F:X^n\to X$ an associative monotone idempotent function with a neutral element $e$.
+Let $G$ be defined by \eqref{eqf2}. \\ Then $F$ is derived from the binary function $G$, which is also associative, idempotent, monotone and has the same neutral element $e$. \end{proposition} Since every monotone, idempotent associative binary function is nondecreasing by \cite[Lemma 3.10]{GG2016}, the previous statement immediately has a simple consequence. \begin{corollary} Let $X$ and $F$ as in Proposition \ref{pGG}.
 Then $F$ is nondecreasing. \end{corollary} \begin{observation} Let $X$ and $F$ as in Proposition \ref{pGG}.
 If $F$ is symmetric, then $G$ defined by \eqref{eqf2} is also symmetric. \end{observation}

 Lemma \ref{lemmaNeQt} shows a connection between the existence of a neutral element and quasitriviality.
-The base of the idea appears in the classical Czoga\l a-Drewniak's theorem \cite{Czogala1984} where $X=[0,1]$.
-For the sake of completeness we present a short proof in the Appendix.
+The base of the idea appears in the Czoga\l a-Drewniak's theorem \cite{Czogala1984} where $X=[0,1]$.
+For the sake of completeness we present a short proof here.

-\begin{lemma} Let $X$ be a totally ordered set and $F:X^n\to X$ be an associative, idempotent, monotone function having a neutral element $e$.
+\begin{lemma} Let $X$ be a totally ordered set and $F:X^n\to X$ an associative, idempotent, monotone function having a neutral element $e$.
 Then $F$ is quasitrivial. \end{lemma}